InnerSourceCommons/InnerSourcePatterns/project-roles/trusted-committer.md

 ## Defining the Trusted Committer Role for a Project

 What a Trusted Committer handles is up to each project and its maintainers.
-Whatever shape your Trusted Committer role takes make sure it's clearly documented somewhere in your project.
+Whatever shape your Trusted Committer role takes, make sure it's clearly documented somewhere in your project.
 This sets expectations for new community members and outlines the role for future candidates.